-We have audited the financial statements of Coforge DPA UK Ltd (the 'company') for the year ended 31 March 2022, which comprise the Profit and Loss Account, Statement of Other Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, and the related Notes 1 to 22, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Coforge DPA UK Limited (the 'company') for the year ended 31 March 2023 which comprise the Profit and Loss Account, Statement of Financial Position, Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).